CBT for Low Self-Esteem and Romance

 You may have a feeling that you will be rejected if you approach someone whether you know them already or they are a stranger.
 CBT will help you to understand that there can be other reasons why someone don’t want to engage with you.
 It could be that they are already taken.
 One good way to get to know someone better is to find out their interests and likes, and that can lead to a conversation about their situations and what they are looking for.
 It may sound apparent to those of us a bit long in the tooth, but rather than suggesting something that you want to do, find out which films/restaurants/sports/whatever your beloved enjoys.
 You’re far more likely to get a positive response to an invitation in this way.

 Another top tip is to take things slowly which goes well in hand with building up your self-esteem according to CBT as you’ll understand the other person's values and interests.
-Rather than declaring undying passion at the first date, let the friendship and romance build up gradually.
+Rather than declaring undying passion on the first date, let the friendship and romance build up gradually.
 It can be quite scary to hear someone claim to love you when they barely know you.
 This is a sure sign that it’s not the real person that they love, but an inverted image.
 Take time to get to know each other properly and then if you still feel love; you’re onto a much better bet and self-esteem according to CBT.

 CBT and Keeping romance alive